 - be a registered voter

 - reside in that precinct

 - have voted in the most recent Democratic primary election or sign an oath of affiliation to the Democratic Party.

 - Precinct Chairs can’t be elected officials or candidates for county, state or federal office.

-If there isn’t a Precinct Chair representing your voting precinct, you can be appointed mid-term by completing this application.
+If your Precinct has a vacant Precinct Chair position, you can be appointed midterm by completing an application.